RisingOrange/Reset-Ease-Automatically/README.md

 # Reset-Ease-Automatically
-Resets ease factor for cards.
-In the preferences you can set up decks and corresponding ease factor values that the cards will be reset to when Anki closes (or when the user profile is switched).
+The add-on keeps ease factors of cards in chosen decks at a preferred value (or range).
+It does this by resetting them when Anki gets closed (or when the user profile is switched).

 Link to the addon's Ankiweb page: https://ankiweb.net/shared/info/12081346